streetturtle/awesome-wm-widgets/_widgets/mpris-widget.md

 ---
 # MPRIS Widget (In progress)

-Music Player Info widget cy @mgabs
+Music Player Info widget by @mgabs

-# Prerequisite
+## Prerequisites

 Install `playerctl` (mpris implementation), should be available in repo, e.g. for Ubuntu: